Skip to content

 How hard is Stac Pollaidh?

-Where do I park for Stac Pollaidh?
+Where should I park to climb Stac Pollaidh?

 Standard parking is at NC108095 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-When is the best time to climb Stac Pollaidh?
+When should I climb Stac Pollaidh?

 The standard good-weather months for Stac Pollaidh are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.